The State of AI Search — March 2026 →

 Agentic Workflows

-AI system architectures where language models act as autonomous agents that can plan, use tools, browse the web, execute code, and complete multi-step tasks with minimal human intervention.
-Represents the evolution from AI assistants to AI workers.
+AI architectures where models autonomously plan, use tools, browse the web, execute code, and complete multi-step tasks—the evolution from AI chat to AI work.

 AI